Scenario: AVD — Enclave in Existing Tenant

 | License | M365 E3 GCC High — sufficient for AVD, SharePoint, and CUI-related applications |

-| Group membership | AVD-Enclave-FCI-Users only — do not add to distribution lists, shared mailboxes, or any group unrelated to CUI |
+| Group membership | AVD-Enclave-FCI-Users-MESG only — do not add to distribution lists, shared mailboxes, or any group unrelated to CUI |

-| Authentication methods | Register phishing-resistant methods only (FIDO2 or Windows Hello for Business) — no SMS, voice call, or Authenticator app push notifications |
+| Authentication methods | Phishing-resistant methods (FIDO2 or Windows Hello for Business) are strongly recommended — no SMS or voice call.
+Microsoft Authenticator push notifications are permitted if phishing-resistant authentication is not operationally feasible; enable number matching and additional context if so. |

 The goal is account hygiene, not account deprivation.
 CUI accounts can have mailboxes and Teams access for CUI-related collaboration.
 What they should not do is serve as the identity a user hands out to vendors, signs up for webinars with, or uses for anything that generates inbound traffic unrelated to CUI work.
 The smaller the account's exposure surface during normal hours, the less likely a credential compromise during those hours reaches CUI.